Gustav Kasselstrand

-Gustav Mattias Anton Kasselstrand (born 27 June 1987) is a Swedish politician, serving as leader of Alternative for Sweden (AfS) since 2018.
+Gustav Mattias Anton Kasselstrand (born 27 June 1987) is a Swedish politician who co-founded the Alternative for Sweden (AfS) in 2018.
 He was chairman of the Sweden Democratic Youth (SDU) from 2011 to 2015 and served as political secretary to the Sweden Democrats in the Riksdag from 2011 to 2012.
-Kasselstrand was expelled from the Sweden Democrats on 27 April 2015 but remained as chairman of the SDU until 12 September 2015, when Jessica Ohlson succeeded to the post and the Sweden Democrats subsequently cut their ties with the youth league.
+Kasselstrand was expelled from the Sweden Democrats on 27 April 2015 but remained chairman of the SDU until 12 September 2015, when Jessica Ohlson succeeded to the post and the Sweden Democrats subsequently cut ties with their youth league.

 Early life

 Gustav Mattias Anton Kasselstrand was born on 27 June 1987 in Valdemarsvik, Sweden.

-Between 2006 and 2010, Kasselstrand was educated at the University of Gothenburg.
-He studied German and economics and parts of the education took place in Germany and Singapore.
-Kasselstrand graduated from the Aalto University in Helsinki in 2019 with a MBA graduate degree.
+Between 2006 and 2010, he studied German and economics at the University of Gothenburg, completing terms abroad in Germany and Singapore.
+Kasselstrand later graduated with an MBA from Aalto University in Helsinki in 2019.